CHILD SEX ABUSE STATUTES OF LIMITATION

 (2) the children currently being abused.

-Thirty-eight states including the District of Columbia, or 75%, have amended their child sex abuse statutes of limitation since January 2002.
-Yet, with all of the activity in the states since 2002, no state has reached the pinnacle of SOL reform, which is to simply eliminate the civil and criminal SOLs backwards and forwards.
+Forty-four states and the District of Columbia, or 88%, have amended their child sex abuse statutes of limitation since January 2002.
+Yet, with all of the activity in the states since 2002, only one state - Vermont - has reached the pinnacle of SOL reform, which is to simply eliminate the civil and criminal SOLs backwards and forwards.

 The future of statutes of limitation